rob-k/rob-k.github.io/readme.md

 ### Start discovery

-Discovery of other devices (for all registered connection handlers) can be be initiated manually by calling `startDiscovery()`, or automatically every X seconds by using `startScheduledDiscovery(X)` after the controller has been initiated.
+Discovery of other devices (for all registered connection handlers) can be be initiated manually by calling `startDiscovery()`, or automatically every X seconds by using `startScheduledDiscovery(X)`.
+You usually want to do this right after the controller has been initiated.

 ### Commit changes

 Changes from other devices will be received on contact.
 However, if a connection to one or more devices is already existent, your changes can be commited to be sent over this connection immediately with `commitChanges()`.
-This will attempt to push on all registered connection handlers.
+This will result in an attempt to push on all registered connection handlers.
+In most cases you will want to call this method after every significant change to your CRDTs.

 ### Receive notifications

-You can add one or more listeners in order to receive notifcations about changes to the framework.
-This listeners must implement the `CRDTNotificationReceiver` interface and can be added with `crdtController.addListener(listener);`.
+You can register one or more listeners in order to receive notifcations about changes to the framework.
+This listeners must implement the `CRDTNotificationReceiver` interface and can be added with `addListener(listener);`.

 Notifications include successful merges, replication start and end, as well as errors.
+The most important interface method is `mergeCompleted()`, which signals that an update from another devices has been received and was successfully merged, which enables you to update the UI accordingly.

 Additionally, information about available peers for both Bluetooth and Wi-Fi P2P and the respective states of these frameworks can be received.

 ### Transactions

 You can group a set of changes to your CRDTs or simply delay the merge of received and local changes by using a transaction.
+This can also be used if two or more CRDTs semantically belong together and should never be replicated seperately.

 #### Start a transaction